taworn-ta7/utils.agarest.agautils/README.md

 I'm a programmer and I think I will write a utility.
 I'm thinking about programming tool and it fit with I want to try writing on [nw.js](https://nwjs.io), and, it's answer: AgaUtils.

+One thing but sorry, application that build by nw is quite large, very large. :|

 # AgaUtils

 A simple utility with this step: